Up to 60% off worldwide hotels

 This scenic Swedish festival plays host to a dizzying array of artists – from international superstars to hometown heroes – mainly from the rock, electronic and hip-hop genres.

-The green space in Slottsskogen, Gothenburg makes room for five stages, film screenings, creative art exhibitions and food stalls.
-The festival is also eco-friendly, with vegetarian meals and merchandise made with organic materials.
+The green space in Slottsskogen, Gothenburg makes room for five stages, film screenings, creative art exhibitions and food stalls during the festival.
+Which, by the way, is eco-friendly serving up vegetarian meals and merchandise made with organic materials.

-Music is definitely the main focus here but Lowlands also offers a slew of different cultural activities including cutting-edge film, visual arts, stand-up comedy and street theater.
+Music is definitely the main focus here, but Lowlands also offers a slew of different cultural activities including cutting edge film, visual arts, stand-up comedy and street theatre.

-Previous years have seen the likes of Tame Impala, Twenty One Pilots, A$AP Rocky, Anderson .Paak & the Free Nationals, the National, New Order and Royal Blood.Find flights to Biddinghuizen
+This year’s lineup includes Tame Impala, Twenty One Pilots, A$AP Rocky, Anderson .Paak & The Free Nationals, The National, New Order and Royal Blood.Find flights to AmsterdamBook accommodation with Agoda

-Spend the dog days of summer partying away to a backdrop of beach-side cocktails on the golden sand beach of Budva.
+Spend the last of the European summer partying the days and nights away to a backdrop of beachside cocktails on the golden sand beach of Budva.

 Image source: La Tomatina Tours Facebook